 You have a multitude of outlets to choose from when it comes to hiring salespeople for your team.
 Not every option is the right fit for your company, though.
 You need to start looking for the best places to find high-achieving salespeople who will make a difference to your company.
 Below are the three top resources you should be using to find great sales hires.

 Your clients have worked with a lot of different salespeople over the years which makes them the perfect resource for hunting down top-performing sales talent.
 Ask clients about salespeople who have stood out to them in the past then get the contact information for that seller.
 Reach out to these salespeople to form a connection and determine whether they’re looking for other opportunities.
 You may even be able to poach sales talent from a competitor this way.

 Keep a roster of potential salespeople on file for when your company has an opening.
 You can build up your list of promising sellers in a couple of ways.
 First, any time you meet a salesperson at a networking event who impresses you get their contact information and stay in touch.
 Second, if you’re hiring for one sales position and have several top-tier candidates, keep the contact information for all of them in your database.
 This way when you have more openings, you know who to go to first.

-Remember, hiring top performing salespeople is an investment, and you always want to invest wisely.
-If you need helping acquiring more high achieving salespeople for your team, then contact Cowen Partners, a premier sales leadership recruitment firm.
+Remember, hiring top-performing salespeople is an investment, and you always want to invest wisely.
+If you need help acquiring more high-achieving salespeople for your team, then contact Cowen Partners, a premier sales leadership recruitment firm.